-Miami-Dade County became the first place in Florida to allow same-sex couples to marry on Monday, half a day before a gay-marriage ban that has been ruled unconstitutional is lifted in the rest of the state.
+Miami-Dade County became the first place in Florida to allow same-sex couples to marry on Jan.
+5, half a day before a gay-marriage ban that has been ruled unconstitutional was lifted in the rest of the state.

 Connecticut began issuing same-sex marriage licenses in 2008 following a state Supreme Court decision in favor of eight gay couples who were denied marriage licenses.

 Iowa's gay marriage ban was overturned in April 2009 by the state Supreme Court after justices ruled it violated the state constitution.

 In June 2009, New Hampshire Gov. John Lynch signed into law a bill that allowed equal access to marriage for same-sex couples.

 Gay marriage became legal in Washington, D.C., in March 2010 after passage of a law by the D.C.
 Council.